starsoi/trazer/README.md

 pre-commit install
 ```

-4. Make sure to run `pytest` for testing
+4. Make sure all tests are passed by running `pytest`